 “Well, we’ll take y’all home, quick as can be.”

-“He’s had a pretty bad scare, ma’am,” the sheriff said.
+“He’s had a pretty bad scare, ma’am,” the sheriff says.
 “You mustn’t let your boys hitch-hike around here.
 Y’all can’t trust everyone.
 We may need to talk to Tim again, if we catch the two who roughed him up.”

 “It’s all a scam, Scott.”